firstcontributions/first-contributions/README.md

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.

-Open a terminal and run the following git command:
+Open a terminal go into the folder in which you want to place the code and run the following git command:

 ```
 git clone "url you just copied"